Every entrepreneur should know the business performance standards related to their business to evaluate it and develop it properly.

 The difference between business performance standards and key performance indicators (KPIs)

 Mostly, governments and agencies set BPS to evaluate organizations.
-For example, the stock market uses these standards to evaluate companies and determine whether or not they will accept those companies to operate in the stock market.
+For example, the stock market uses these standards to assess companies and determine whether or not they will accept those companies to operate in the stock market.

 In conclusion, the primary difference between KPIs and BPS is: The organization defines KPIs as the internal goals for its use.
-As for BPS, external parties such as governments and various institutions set it as a standard for organizations to obtain a certain advantage.
+As for BPS, external parties such as governments and various institutions set it as a standard for organizations to obtain a particular advantage.

 Examples of business performance standards

 The standards are different and varied.
 Also, these standards differ from one field to another.
-For example, the stock market sets certain standards for companies to enter the market.
+For example, the stock market sets specific standards for companies to enter the market.
 On the other hand, these standards differ from the standards set by banks for granting loans.

 Therefore, we will give examples according to the fields of business.